crimclark/timeparty/README.md

 Crow inputs 1 and 2 are configurable via the parameters menu.
 Both accept triggers to toggle freezing or reversing the buffer.

 Input 2 can be set to "trigger step," which will cause the sequencer to advance steps on each incoming pulse.
 This will override your global clock source if it is set to "crow."
 Global clock will still sync the delay time, but will no longer advance the sequencer.
 This behavior enables you to advance the sequencer with an irregular clock, while still tempo syncing your delay to a master tempo.

-**If input 1 is set to "clock" and input 2 is not set to "sync", input 1 will also act as a sync.**